djkramnik/ui-annotations/README.md

 This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

 #### TODO

-  * refactor the visual style projection to be asynchronous
+  * basebones projection improvement
+  * test asynchronous visual projection.. show progress bar / percent. make sure to disable submit button

   * project form has preview button.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.